gvwilson/sensibleadventures/bookster/bookster.md

 the peak," he said.

-"I have no idea whether we're close or not," Thomas snapped, the patterns on his jacket swirling angrily.
-"But I am not taking this boat any closer to that mess than it is right now.
+"I have no idea whether we're close or not," Thomas snapped, the patterns on his jacket swirling angrily as a third *whoomp!* sounded in the distance–less of a distance then the first two, Erileine realized with a sinking feeling.
+"But I am not going any closer to *that*.
 Best wishes, good luck, may your grandchildren's grandchildren all bear your name, and so on."

 Gaeston raised his bow.
 "Like hell."

-Erileine never found out what would have happened next, because Armaend shouted, "Look!"
+Erileine never found out what would have happened next, because her father shouted, "Look!"
 She whirled around.
 A familiar lean figure was racing through the trees like a leaf blown by a gale.
 Moonlight gleamed off his shaven head as he leaped over a fallen log, rolled to his feet, and hurtled onward.